 Searching for the perfect air plant to fit in your mini planter or terrarium?
 With the vast variety of sizes and species available, choosing a plant that is the right fit can be overwhelming.
 Here at Air Plant Shop, we have created a list of our favorite little Tillandsias that will stay small throughout their lifetime and are ideal for your mini displays.

-When referring to small air plants, the Ionantha family is often the first species that come to mind.
-The first part of our list consists of different types of Ionantha species.
+When referring to small air plants, the Ionantha is often the first species that come to mind.
+The first part of our list consists of different types of Ionantha variants.
 These tillys grow up to 3 inches tall and will boast different features due to elevation, climate, and conditions in their various native regions which include Mexico, South, and Central America.

 Tillandsia Ionantha Guatemala